Time Frame of the Economy Affect on Hiring Nannies

 During the recession, there was a huge decrease in nanny jobs due to many parents being laid off, thus being unable to afford a nanny any longer and deciding to have one parent at home.
 Many self-employed parents saw their monthly earnings diminish and consequently had to let their nannies go.
 Many families had a grandparent become the new nanny or made a deal with a friend to swap the children when the other was working.

 Luckily, the nanny industry has been improving over the past few years and seems to be getting back to where it was.
 There are many more nanny jobs out there and the pay rate for jobs seems to have gone back to what it was prior.
 This is a great sign for the economy and the nanny industry as a whole.
-According to the 2017 INA Nanny Salary & Benefits Survey, the average hourly rate is $19.14/hr and median rate is $18/hr.
-In a big cities like Los Angeles, San Francisco and New York City nannies can expect to make upwards of $20-$30/hr.
+According to the 2017 INA Nanny Salary & Benefits Survey, the average hourly rate is $19.14/hr and the median rate is $18/hr.
+In big cities like Los Angeles, San Francisco and New York City nannies can expect to make upwards of $20-$30/hr.

 NannyCare.com and the slogan "We put care in finding a nanny" are registered trademarks